 How do I get my workplace involved with Time to Change?

 Bringing the campaign to your workplace is easy when you know how.
 You can:

 - Make a commitment to reduce stigma and mental health discrimination in the workplace by signing our Employer Pledge.
 Register your interest in signing our Employer Pledge here.

 - Start planning anti-stigma activity in your workplace by reading case studies showing the different ways other employers have put their pledges into action.

 - Help challenge workplace discrimination – our employment resources are here to help you understand your rights as an employee and to help managers and HR professionals understand more about mental health in the workplace.

-- Order leaflets, postcards and posters to spread the word amongst your colleagues: put them in kitchens, canteens, bathrooms and other communal areas.
+- Download conversation starters, postcards and posters to spread the word amongst your colleagues: put them in kitchens, canteens, bathrooms and other communal areas.

-- Download the workplace issue of our Speak Out magazine to find out how workplaces can act to reduce mental health stigma and discrimination on the office floor, and what happened when one employee opened up about their mental health problems to their colleagues.
+- Study our Support for Employers page to find out how workplaces can act to reduce mental health stigma and discrimination on the office floor.

 If you are an emergency service employer or voluntary group from the police, search and rescue, fire or ambulance services within England, read all about the Blue Light Time to Change pledge.

 How do I become a Time to Change Champion?